Ninety percent of my game is mental. It’s my concentration that has gotten me this far.

 Improving concentration always begins with the uncluttering of your brain.

-We come into each task with baggage in the form of emotions and thoughts from other parts of our lives.
-Bringing this baggage into this task will only distract you from fully absorbing yourself in the task.
+We settle into each task with baggage in the form of emotions and thoughts that we invite from other aspects of our lives.
+Taking this baggage along for the ride will only distract you from fully absorbing yourself in the activity.

-Once written down, just let these thoughts be.
-Make peace with what you have put down on paper, and decide that you will focus on these things only when you have fully completed your task and/or achieved your desired objective.
+Make peace with what you’ve put down on paper.
+Decide that you will focus on these things only when you have fully completed your task and/or achieved your desired goal.

-Concentration requires having a focus and direction for your work or study session.
+Concentration requires having a clear focus and direction in mind for your study or work session.
 In other words, it requires knowing your objectives.
 Ask yourself: